Brian06/entertainment-list-rest-api/README.md

   - https://mongoosejs.com/docs/defaults.html

+- Look for if we want to search for the id of the list or id of the specific item when we need to remove or update an item
 - Look for how to sort(https://mongoosejs.com/docs/api/query.html#query_Query-sort)
 - Get likes of an item (computed from the database), Item should have a new property with number of likes
 - Get rate (computed from database) Item should have a new property with the rate